wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-hadoop-use-hive-powershell.md

 1. Usando um editor, salve o código a seguir como **hivejob.ps1**.
 Você deve substituir **CLUSTERNAME** pelo nome do seu cluster HDInsight.

+		#Specify the values
+		$clusterName = "CLUSTERNAME"
+		$resourceGroupName = "RESOURCEGROUPNAME"
+		$httpUsername = "HTTPUSERNAME"
+		$httpUserPassword  = "HTTPUSERPASSWORD"

+		# Switch to the ARM mode
+		Switch-AzureMode -Name AzureResourceManager

-		#Login to your Azure subscription
+		# Login to your Azure subscription
 		# Is there an active Azure subscription?
 		$sub = Get-AzureSubscription -ErrorAction SilentlyContinue
 		if(-not($sub))